h2oai/h2ogpt/docs/FINETUNE.md

 ### Create instruct dataset

-Below are some of our scripts to help with assembling and cleaning instruct-type datasets that are [publicly available with permissive licenses](https://huggingface.co/datasets/laion/OIG).
+The following are some of our scripts to help with assembling and cleaning instruct-type datasets that are [publicly available with permissive licenses](https://huggingface.co/datasets/laion/OIG).

 #### High-quality OIG based instruct data